![]() |

 ![]() Seen from the ground in Cave of Echoes |

 At high flows, another branch of the waterfall appears from high up the cliff.
-Picture here if DOC haven't changed the link.
-(Note: A forestry permit is required for access to the falls, details here).
+Picture here.
+(Note: A forestry permit is required for access to the falls, details here and here.
+They're well worth a visit.

 There was a lot of wild water in The Abyss; a lot of intercutting of shots; a lot of CGI.
 One waterfall appears to be genuine, but the motion of the water looks curiously 'splashy' - I think the flow has been increased with CGI.
 The view of the fall in profile looks even odder - that volume of water wouldn't curl down to follow the rock face, it would leap away in a parabolic curve.